configcat/terraform-provider-configcat/docs/resources/setting_value_v2.md

 - `bool_value` (Boolean) The boolean representation of the value.
 - `double_value` (Number) The decimal number representation of the value.
 - `int_value` (Number) The whole number representation of the value.
 - `predefined_variation_id` (String) The predefined variation's ID representation of the value in case of the setting has predefined variations.
+The feature is currently in closed beta state and cannot be used.
 - `string_value` (String) The string representation of the value.